Get Your Business Ready For Juneteenth Search Traffic

 Pitch Your Brand To The Media For Juneteenth

-Get your brand featured in content about Juneteenth, like this Insider article featuring Black-owned brands to support in honor of Juneteenth, or this Black Enterprise article about a Juneteenth virtual experience encouraging consumers to shop Black.
+Get your brand featured in content about Juneteenth, like this Insider article featuring Black-owned brands to support in honor of Juneteenth, or this EMOIR Magazine article about Juneteenth becoming a federal holiday.

 Reach out to the media to share what you're doing for Juneteenth (e.g. community events, giveaways etc.), while also checking in to see how you can help them with their content needs.